Check your connection string

 # Update connection string

-DATABASE_URL="postgresql://user:[email protected]:5432/dbname?sslmode=require&sslrootcert=./rds-ca-bundle.pem"Google Cloud SQL:
+DATABASE_URL="postgresql://user:[email protected]:5432/dbname?sslmode=verify-full&sslrootcert=./rds-ca-bundle.pem"Google Cloud SQL:

-# Download server-ca.pem from Cloud SQL instance
+# Download server-ca.pem from the Cloud SQL instance via the Console or:

 # Then reference it in your connection string